FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/software/2024-10-28-multiverse.md

 {% tabs addWrld %}
 {% tab addWrld :arrow_up: Uploading a World %}

+1. Log in to the [Dashboard](https://client.falixnodes.net/).

+2. Choose a server within your server list.

+3. You will be redirected to your server's [Console page](https://client.falixnodes.net/server/console).
+In the top navigation bar, hover over "Manage" then navigate to the [File Manager](https://client.falixnodes.net/server/filemanager).

-1. Upload your world folder by following our [World Management Guide](/minecraft/java/general/world-management#arrow_up-uploading-your-world).
+4. Upload your world folder to the root of the [File Manager](https://client.falixnodes.net/server/filemanager).

-    > You may use any name without spaces as the folder name.
+    > You may use any name without spaces as the folder name (except for `world`).
 This will be used as the world name in-game.

-2. Navigate back to the [Console](https://client.falixnodes.net/server/console).
+5. Navigate back to the [Console](https://client.falixnodes.net/server/console).

-3. To import the world into Multiverse, type the command below in the console.
+6. To import the world into Multiverse, type the command below in the console.
 Make sure to replace `<world_name>` with the name of the world folder you uploaded, and `<type>` with a world type.

     ```
     /mvimport <world_name> <type>